-Circle Group has applied to the New York State Department of Financial Services for a New York limited purpose trust company.
-Once the limited purpose trust company is established, Circle Group plans to transition the responsibility for issuing USDC to the New York limited purpose trust company.
+BVL has applied to the New York State Department of Financial Services to form a New York limited purpose trust company (NY LPTC).
+Once NY LPTC is established, BVL plans to transition to NY LPTC responsibility for issuing USDB and for providing orchestration and custody services for New York residents.